leexsh/leexsh/README.md

 - 👋 Hi, I’m @leexsh.
-- 👀 I’m interested in cpp go python and oc.
+- 👀 I’m interested in cpp/go etc.
 - 🌱 I’m currently learning Linux server programming and rtc sdk.
 - 💞️ I’m working in bytedance, BeiJing China and I used to work at Tencent.
 - 💞️ I’m looking to collaborate on WeChat or Email.